-An Employee Communication App will allow you to continually evaluate the success of your communications and adjust your strategy accordingly.
+An employee communication app will allow you to continually evaluate the success of your communications and adjust your strategy accordingly.
 Dashboards allow you to understand your audience in more depth, providing information on how teams and divisions interact.
 Built-in reporting allows you to dig deeper into the details, giving a detailed analysis of module, post and employee performance.
 You can even monitor your eNPS (employee Net Promoter Score) to keep track of loyalty levels.
-In essence, an Employee Engagement App takes away all the guesswork.
+In essence, an employee app takes away all the guesswork.

-When it comes to effective employee communication, it’s clear that you need a robust internal communications plan in place, along with flexible and adaptable employee communication tools.
+When it comes to effective employee engagement and communication, it’s clear that you need a robust internal communication strategy in place, along with flexible employee communication tools that really resonate with your staff.
 The key elements to remember?

-- Reach- Make sure your messages reach every single employee, even the hard-to-reach ones.
+- Reach- Make sure your messages connect with every single employee, even the hard-to-reach ones.

 - Engage – Make sure staff get involved with two-way channels to encourage feedback and participation.

-- Measure– Make sure you are continually evaluating the efficacy of your employee communications.
+- Measure– Make sure you are continually evaluating the efficacy of your employee communication.